Stephen Sondheim Theatre: Current theater

 Because of the theater's landmark status, Durst and Bank of America had to avoid damaging the facade under threat of financial penalty.
 In addition, the new theater had to be placed underground because it could not rise higher than the height of the old facade.
 The landmark facade was temporarily attached to a three-story steel support frame when the tower was built.
 By late 2004, the frame had been constructed.
 The theater's interior was demolished using manual tools, and the contractors installed sensors to detect any vibrations on the facade.
 Some of the old auditorium's seats became part of a Pennsylvania bowling alley.

 Roundabout announced in 2007 that it would operate the theater, which would become its third Broadway venue.
 By the middle of the following year, the scaffolding over the facade was being dismantled.
 In May 2009, Roundabout announced that Henry Miller's Theatre would reopen that September with a revival production of the musical Bye Bye Birdie.
 The theater reopened with a preview performance of Bye Bye Birdie on September 10, 2009; the production ran for three months.
 The other major production to run at the new Henry Miller's Theatre prior to its renaming was All About Me, featuring Dame Edna and Michael Feinstein; it played a limited engagement in early 2010.

 On March 22, 2010, the 80th birthday of American composer and lyricist Stephen Sondheim, Roundabout announced that Henry Miller's Theatre would be renamed in Sondheim's honor.
 The official unveiling and lighting of the marquee of the new Stephen Sondheim Theatre took place in a ceremony on September 15, 2010.
 The first production at the newly renamed theater was The Pee-wee Herman Show, which played a limited ten-week engagement.
 The Stephen Sondheim then hosted a revival of Anything Goes, which opened in 2011 and lasted for one year.
 The Trip to Bountiful then opened at the theater in 2013, followed by Beautiful: The Carole King Musical, which ran from 2014 to 2019 The Stephen Sondheim also hosted Slava's Snowshow at the end of 2019.
-On March 12, 2020, the theater closed due to the COVID-19 pandemic.
+All Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 The Stephen Sondheim reopened on October 21, 2021, with performances of Mrs. Doubtfire, which ran until May 2022.
 The musical & Juliet then opened at the Stephen Sondheim in November 2022.

 Notable productions

 Productions are listed by the year of their first performance.
+This list only includes Broadway shows; it does not include films screened at the theater.